jdgwartney/boundary-plugin-core-performance-counters/README.md

 |:----------|:-----:|:-------:|:-------:|:----:|
 | Supported |       |    v    |         |      |

-This plugin is compatible with Redis 2.6.X or later.

-#### For Boundary Meter v4.2 or later

-- To install new meter go to Settings->Installation or [see instructions](https://help.boundary.com/hc/en-us/sections/200634331-Installation).
-- To upgrade the meter to the latest version - [see instructions](https://help.boundary.com/hc/en-us/articles/201573102-Upgrading-the-Boundary-Meter).

 ### Plugin Setup

-This plugin is useable about of the box with an example `counters.json` which contain example counters to collect from.
-In most instances you may want to customize the metrics that need to be collected.
-The easiest method is clone this GitHub repository and modify the `counters.json` with the counters you wish to collect.
+This plugin is useable about of the box with an example `counters.json` which contains example counters to collect from the Windows performance counters.

+In most instances you may want to customize the metrics that need to be collected by by the plugin.
+See section _Modifying Performance Counters Collected_ below which provides an example of customizing the performance counters collected using this plugin as a template.

 #### Performance Counter Configuration File